Nikson2003/FlashCard-APP-using-Flutter/README.md

 <img src="screenshots/home_screen.jpg" width="300" />

-This page shows the home screen where there are blue color bordored cards which means they are unflipped or their answer is not revealed.
+This page shows the home screen where there are blue color bordored cards which means they are unflipped or their answer is not yet revealed.

 <img src="screenshots/answer_green_screen.jpg" width="300" />